Matt Schofield

 Amps

 Matt Schofield has used a blackface Super Reverb in studio and he tours with newer tube amps such as the Two Rock Custom Reverb.
 His tone is cranked, full and bright without sacrificing any clarity or touch sensitivity.
 You can clearly hear that a quacky and bright sparkling strat is doing the work.
-Matt is particurlarly good with pick dymanics and we love when he delivers those stone cold Ice Man-inspired single notes (Albert Collins).
+Matt is particularly good with pick dynamics and we love when he delivers those stone cold Ice Man-inspired single notes (Albert Collins).

 To get Matt Schofield’s tone you could pick one of the larger 10″ blackface amps such as a Super Reverb or Vibrolux, and crank them up.
 A Pro Reverb 2×12″ is also a nice amp since it will deliver pretty fat and overdriven tones when pushed.
 The Twin Reverb is not ideal since it is very clean.
 The most important is to pick an amp that fits the stage size.
 Matt plays big venues and therefore he needs big amps and speaker cabinets, like his regular 4×10″ cabinet loaded with Eminence Ragin Cajun.
 You really need to crank the amp to get Matt’s tone with the bright switch enabled.
 A bright stratocaster is also recommended.
 If you cannot turn the amp volume beyond 5-6 (with stock Fender blackface/silverface amps) you will need a transparent boost pedal.
 The more the amp is cranked, the less gain you need from the pedal.
 On the amp side we recommend the pull V1 and tremolo disconnect mod to increase the amp’s preamp gain.
 If you need to lower the sweet spot and breakup volume, use a 12AX7 as PI tube V6.